mee427/mee427.github.io/index.md

 # MEE427 PID CONTROL

+## An update is done about current filter and estimating torque constant procedure!

+Updated version document is [here](https://github.com/mee427/mee427.github.io/blob/master/PID%20Modelling_Update.pdf) and the updates can be seen in yellow highlights.

 ## On 01.12.2021;

 Theoretical and practical classes together will be held at the same time.
 Students will join the classes according to sections.